Letsplaybar/ansible-vapoursynth/Readme.md

 This is no problem just add the `--ask-pass` parameter to the command

 ### You see the following error?
-`Using a SSH password instead of a key is not possible because Host Key checking is enabled and sshpass does not support this.
-Please add this host's fingerprint to your known_hosts file to manage this host.`<br>
+- Using a SSH password instead of a key is not possible because Host Key checking is enabled and sshpass does not support this.
+Please add this host's fingerprint to your known_hosts file to manage this host.

 You can easily solve this problem by manually establishing an ssh connection to the server.

 ### VS errors